-Please select a topic (or scroll down):
+Please select a topic (or scroll down)

 Education

-New Sign Education World: Special Education Community while aimed at providing information and tools to special education teachers, can also help parents identify techniques to assist their children excel in school.
+Education World: Special Education Community while aimed at providing information and tools to special education teachers, can also help parents identify techniques to assist their children excel in school.
 The website features articles from experts in the Special Education field.
 Past articles have included, Sports Offer Autistic Kids Physical, Social Benefits, Guide Offers Practical Character Education Lessons, and Teamwork Counts (A Lot!) [in creating an IEP].

 Exceptional Parent Magazine offers a comprehensive selection of online articles concerning Education for special needs children and young adults.
 A free user account is required to access these articles.